 Mike Brown, winemaker/owner, has been making wine since 2005.
 With his wife Chris, they started making wine at their residence in Moorpark.
 Naming the winery, Cantara seemed appropriate because the name refers to the section of the planned development where their home is located.

-Mike was not a newbie to wine industry; he grew up in Lodi, where his family roots go back to 1847.
+Mike was not a newbie to the wine industry; he grew up in Lodi, where his family roots go back to 1847.
 Today his parents grow 28 acres of Chardonnay on the farm that his grandfather started.

 Mike and Chris’ career change was precipitated by their concern with where their life would take them after they retire.
-Like many they wanted some certainty for their future.
-Mike an Engineer by trade was turning 50 and wondered where his career would take him.
-Knowing his family grew Chardonnay what better way to start in the wine business than making wine from family grapes.
-The Brown’s first wine was of course was a Chardonnay.
+Like many, they wanted some certainty for their future.
+Mike, an Engineer by trade, was turning 50 and wondered where his career would take him.
+Knowing his family grew Chardonnay, what better way to start in the wine business than making wine from family grapes.
+The Brown’s first wine was, of course, was a Chardonnay.

 Mike took us into the back for a barrel tasting.
-We got to sample the 2015 Syrah, Malbec and Petite Syrah.
+We got to sample the 2015 Syrah, Malbec, and Petite Syrah.
 I especially liked the Syrah and Malbec.

-We tasted through most of Cantara’s portfolio but I will list just those that stood out on this particular visit.
+We tasted through most of Cantara’s portfolio, but I will list just those that stood out on this particular visit.

-2013 GSM, which is focused on Grenache, is a very lively and peppery lighter bodied wine displaying red fruit.
+2013 GSM, which is focused on Grenache, is a very lively and peppery lighter-bodied wine displaying red fruit.

 126 Wood Road, Suite 104